SAP-ISLM/ISLM-Samples/ISLM_with_HANAML/README.md

     ![](./images/38.png)

 4. You will use the SAP GUI to view the model's prediction.
-<br>Launch the SAP GUI logonpad via the Windows Taskbar and login to S4H 100 system with given credentials.
+<br>Launch the SAP GUI logonpad via the Windows Taskbar and login to S4H 100 system with given credentials in cheat sheet.

 5. Type **se38** in the command field and press **ENTER**.
     ![](./images/28.png)